Image credit: TeamGantt

 Lastly, leaders who can be vulnerable and authentic in times of crisis and social upheaval tend to be better positioned for success because they are amenable to risk, communicate transparently, tend to be trusted by their followers, and have the courage to make difficult decisions even with limited or even contradictory data.
 While these traits support effective leadership in all contexts, they are particularly powerful when the people in organizations are feeling increased levels of stress and distress.
 Moreover, Millenials and Gen Xers have very well-developed crap detectors and are much less subservient than boomers were.
 The AXIOS Am post quoted above also pointedly notes that, “CEOs are often more cautious and contrived than politicians when it comes to tough staff-wide conversations about race, LGBTQ issues, idealism or topics beyond business performance.”
 That will no longer fly in organizations in which the traditional power dynamics have shifted and employees care about their ideals as much (or more) than their paycheck.

 Unfortunately, many organizations are currently being led by individuals who simply don’t have the knowledge, skills, abilities and traits to effectively lead today or in the coming “next” normal.
 For those entities that survive, many will need to upgrade leadership to ensure growth and sustainability going forward.
+If you’d like to discuss how we can help assess your organization’s leadership needs and build a customized development plan, click here or contact us directly at firstname.lastname@example.org or call 719-344-8195.

 The worst leadership profile during crisis is the narcissist.
 Whether we are talking about a department, division, organization, municipality, state or even nation, narcissistic leaders are deadly during crisis because their focus on self-aggrandizement and their incapacity for empathy come at the expense of focus on the crisis and the wellbeing of the people depending on them.